Our Management & staff

 ASSISTANT MANAGER: Daniel Luyima

-Daniel came to the UK to look for a better life for his own future and that of his family.
-He is married and has three children.
-In his spare time, Daniel likes to do cross fit training, read to broaden his knowledge and watch movies.
-Daniel loves being part of the Devonshire and feels satisfied at the end of each day because he feels he has made a positive impact on the wellbeing of our Residents and Day Guests.
+Daniel loves being part of the Devonshire, feeling satisfied at the end of each day because he has made a positive impact on the wellbeing of our Residents and Day Guests.

 ADMIN ASSISTANT: JOLA DE KOKER